 How to increase dopamine levels without medication

 Always check with your doctor before making any lifestyle changes.
-As we've seen above, going overboard on dopamine can truly be "too much of a good thing".
-That being said, if you feel like your dopamine levels could use a boost, here are 5 strategies to try to fix low dopamine levels, and increase your dopamine naturally.
+Going overboard on dopamine can truly be "too much of a good thing".
+That said, if you feel your dopamine levels could use a boost, here are five strategies to increase your dopamine naturally.

 1. Get moving.

-Don’t worry if you’re not a runner - neither am I. The best kind of movement is one that you actually want to do.
-Think about what kind of activity you would enjoy that increases your heart rate for about 30 minutes.
+Exercise affects almost all neurotransmitters and hormones.
+In fact, aerobic exercise (the kind that gets your heart pumping) increases dopamine levels.7 Don’t worry if you’re not a runner - neither am I. The best kind of movement is one that you actually want to do.
+Think about activities you enjoy that increases your heart rate for about 30 minutes.